 Pro Tools Cons:

-- A little outdated when it comes to MIDI tools
+- Lags behind a little when it comes to MIDI tools

 - Not as widespread among artists

 Logic Pro is also considered to be one of the best DAWs, especially among songwriters and budding producers that might not be as experienced in a studio setting.
 Of course, that doesn’t mean there’s anything less powerful or professional about Logic Pro.
 One of the great thing about Logic over Pro Tools is that it has an extremely clean interface and is much more MIDI-friendly, which is great for those using MIDI keyboards or other instruments to write their songs.
 Still, that’s not to say it’s totally MIDI-friendly — if you’re an electronic music producer, Logic Pro may be a little frustrating.

 Logic Pro is also a very powerful editing tool, comes with a huge range of great sounding plugins and software instruments, and is very stable, as it’s developed by Apple itself.
 Of course, there is a drawback to Logic Pro — if you’re on a Windows computer you can’t use it.
 Apple’s Logic Pro is Mac-only.

 - Easy to use

 - Comes with a ton of MIDI instruments